tannuchoudhary/Interview-prep/About-yourself.md

 # 2.

-* Thank You sir/ma'am for giving this opportunity to introduce myself, I am Tannu Kumari, currently I am pursuing B tech from University College of Engineering and Technology Vinoba Bhave University in Information technolg.
+* Thank You sir/ma'am for giving this opportunity to introduce myself, I am Tannu Kumari, currently I am pursuing B tech from University College of Engineering and Technology Vinoba Bhave University in Information technolgy.

 *  apart from my curriculum I have done a paid internship at coding Ninjas as a Teaching Assistant, My job there was to debug the code of students, suggesting them the optimal approach and algorithms for the problems, in addition to that I have also done freelancing job in Chegg India, where I have solved more than 200 problems in computer science asked by students from all over the world.